aws/aws-parallelcluster/tests/integration-tests/README.md

 Benchmarks:
   --benchmarks          Run benchmarks tests.
 Benchmarks tests will be run together with functionality tests. (default: False)

+API options:
+  --api-definition-s3-uri API_DEFINITION_S3_URI
+                        URI of the Docker image for the Lambda of the ParallelCluster API (default: None) --api-infrastructure-s3-uri API_INFRASTRUCTURE_S3_URI
+                        URI of the CloudFormation template for the ParallelCluster API (default: None) --public-ecr-image-uri PUBLIC_ECR_IMAGE_URI
+                        S3 URI of the ParallelCluster API spec (default: None) --api-uri API_URI     URI of an existing ParallelCluster API (default: None)

 Debugging/Development options:
   --vpc-stack VPC_STACK
                         Name of an existing vpc stack. (default: None)